 General health tests

 These tests are meant to help you get an updated “snapshot” of your general health.
-Most of these tests are used to monitor chronic diseases, to check up on the function of different systems, or to provide hints for further tests.
+Most of them are typically used to monitor chronic diseases, to check up on the function of different systems, or to provide direction for further testing.

 - Complete blood count (CBC) – $28